Promise of Graph Sparsification and Decomposition for Noise Reduction in QAOA: Analysis for Trapped-Ion Compilations: Introduction

-In our next contribution, we use classical graph sparsifiers to reduce the number of edges from $m$ to $O\left(\frac{n}{\epsilon^2}\right)$.
-Our sparsification approach is applicable to quantum hardware with local or global addressing; for global gate compilations, further application of graph decomposition to this sparsified graph leads to compilations that use at most $O\left(\frac{n\log(n/\epsilon)}{\epsilon^2}\right)$ bit flips.
-This is once again asymptotically smaller than the $O(m)$ bit flips used by \textsc{union-of-stars}.
-These theoretical guarantees are summarized in Table \ref{tab: bounds-summary}.
-We verify this through simulations on graphs from the MQLib library \cite{dunning_what_2018}, which is a suite of graphs that serve as a benchmark for Max-Cut algorithms. {\it We observe up to $80\%$ reduction in the number of \hising pulses as well as bit flips as compared to \textsc{union-of-stars}, while maintaining Max-Cut approximation $\ge 0.95$.}
+Next, we use classical graph sparsifiers to reduce the number of edges from $m$ to $O\left(\frac{n}{\epsilon^2}\right)$.
+Our sparsification approach is applicable to quantum hardware with local or global addressing; for global gate compilations, applying graph decomposition to the sparsified graph yields compilations that use at most $O\left(\frac{n\log(n/\epsilon)}{\epsilon^2}\right)$ bit flips, again asymptotically smaller than the $O(m) = O(n^2)$ bit flips used by \unionofstars.
+These bounds are summarized in Table \ref{tab: bounds-summary}.
+We verify them through simulations on graphs from the MQLib library \cite{dunning_what_2018}, which is a suite of graphs that serve as a benchmark for Max-Cut algorithms. {\it We observe up to $80\%$ reduction in the number of both \hising pulses and bit flips as compared to \unionofstars, while maintaining Max-Cut approximation $\ge 0.95$.}